Luohuayu/CatServer/README_EN.md

 3. Wait for the libraries file download complete on the first startup<br>

 ### Building
-- 1.Setup project: gradlew setup<br>
+- 1.Setup project: `gradlew setup`
-  To import IDEA or Eclipse open: projects/Catserver/.project
+- To import IDEA or Eclipse open: projects/Catserver/.project
-- 2.Generate patch: gradlew genPatches<br>
+- 2.Generate patch(If you modify the Minecraft code): `gradlew genPatches`
-- 3.Build: gradlew build<br>
+- 3.Build: `gradlew build`

 ### Generate dependency
 Use [CatServerSRG-Generator](https://github.com/Luohuayu/CatServerSRG-Generator) to generate dependency, which can be used to write plugins to operate NMS or modify MOD